Best Omega-3 Fish Oil Supplements in 2026: Purity-Tested Picks for Inflammation and Brain Health

 1. Nordic Naturals Ultimate Omega — Best Overall

-Nordic Naturals has spent two decades building a reputation for quality that few competitors can match.
-Ultimate Omega exemplifies that standard: IFOS 5-star certified, triglyceride form, sustainably sourced from wild-caught anchovies and sardines off the coast of Peru and Chile.
+Nordic Naturals has spent two decades building a reputation for quality that few competitors match.
+Ultimate Omega exemplifies that standard: third-party tested with lot-specific COAs publicly available on the brand's website, triglyceride form, and sustainably sourced from wild-caught anchovies and sardines off the coast of Peru and Chile.
+Nordic Naturals holds Friend of the Sea (FOS) certification for sustainable sourcing practices.

 Buy Now On Amazon